The average hourly pay for a Medical Office Manager is $18.37.

 Avg.
 Hourly Rate

-Skills in Office Management are correlated to pay that is above average.
-Skills that pay less than market rate include Scheduling, Customer Service, Billing and Electronic Medical Records (EMR).
+Skills that pay less than market rate include Customer Service, Scheduling, Billing, Electronic Medical Records (EMR) and Office Management.

 Pay by Experience Level for Medical Office Manager